eprael/weatherstation/README.md

 # Weather Station
-Weatherstation using a raspberry pi pico, a weather sensor, and an LCD screen.
+Weatherstation using a Raspberry Pi Pico W, a weather sensor, and an LCD screen.

-Please see project_writeup.pdf for all related details
+Please see [project_writeup.pdf](project_writeup.pdf) for all related details